3 Main Types of Marriage in Ghana

 Marriage under Ordinance

-Often times, many mistake the church/white wedding for Marriage under Ordinance.
-This is because, some churches have officiants who have the license to perform marriages under law.
+Often times, many mistakes the church/white wedding for Marriage under Ordinance.
+This is because some churches have officiants who have the license to perform marriages under the law.
 This is however not always the case.
-A marriage ceremony held in a church without proper licensing and registration procedure, is simply a church blessing.
+A marriage ceremony held in a church without proper licensing and registration procedure is simply a church blessing.
 It is therefore the couple’s responsibility to find out if their officiant has these powers and if not, to follow the appropriate procedure.

 Marriage by a Registrar of Marriages: